 - 5. Property Management.
 Any purchase of real or personal property with SLFRF funds must be consistent with the Uniform Guidance at 2 CFR Part 200, Subpart D, unless stated otherwise by Treasury.
 For example, as outlined in FAQ 13.15, only a subset of the Uniform Guidance requirements at 2 CFR Part 200 Subpart D (Post Federal Award Requirements) applies to recipients' use of funds in the revenue loss eligible use category.
 Furthermore, as outlined in FAQ 13.16, Treasury has clarified the use and disposition requirements for real and personal property, supplies, and equipment purchased with SLFRF funds. - 6.
 Matching, Level of Effort, Earmarking.
 There are no matching, level of effort, or earmarking compliance responsibilities associated with the SLFRF award.
 See Section C.1 (Eligible and Restricted Uses of SLFRF Funds) for a discussion of restrictions on use of SLFRF funds.
 Please see 2.
 Allowable Costs/Cost Principles above for information on the use of SLFRF funds for non-Federal match or cost-sharing requirements in other Federal programs. - 7.
 Period of Performance.
 Your organization should also develop and implement internal controls related to activities occurring outside the period of performance.
 For eligible uses under the 2022 final rule, all funds remain subject to statutory and regulatory requirements that they must be used for costs incurred by the recipient during the period that begins on March 3, 2021, and ends on December 31, 2024, and that award funds for the financial obligations incurred by December 31, 2024 must be expended by December 31, 2026.
 For eligible uses under the 2023 IFR, recipients may use SLFRF funds for costs incurred beginning December 29, 2022.
 Consistent with the existing eligible uses, recipients must obligate SLFRF funds for the new eligible uses by December 31, 2024.
 Recipients must expend SLFRF funds obligated to provide emergency relief from natural disasters by December 31, 2026.
 Recipients must expend SLFRF funds obligated for Surface Transportation projects and Title I projects by September 30, 2026.
-Any funds not expended must be returned to Treasury as part of the award closeout process pursuant to 2 C.F.R.
-200.344(d). - 8.
+Any funds not expended by the applicable deadline must be returned to Treasury.
+As previously provided in 31 CFR 35.5(c) and FAQ 17.5, recipients may expend funds to cover administrative closeout costs until the final Project & Expenditure Report is due on April 30, 2027 (120 calendar days after the end of the period of performance).
+Other than such administrative closeout costs, recipients may not continue to expend funds beyond the period of performance. - 8.
 Procurement, Suspension & Debarment.
 Recipients are responsible for ensuring that any procurement using SLFRF funds, or payments under procurement contracts using such funds, are consistent with the procurement standards set forth in the Uniform Guidance at 2 CFR 200.317 through 2 CFR 200.327, unless stated otherwise by Treasury.
 As outlined in FAQ 13.15, only a subset of the Uniform Guidance requirements at 2 CFR Part 200 Subpart D (Post Federal Award Requirements) applies to recipients' use of funds in the revenue loss eligible use category.
 The procurement standards set forth in the Uniform Guidance at 2 CRF 200.317 through 2 CRF 200.327 are not included in FAQ 13.15's list of applicable Subpart D requirements that apply to recipients' use of funds in the revenue loss eligible use category.